 BLTC relies on its Town Clerk to ensure the smooth running of meetings, and to make sure that all the town council's statutory functions and duties are carried out effectively and efficiently.
-The Town Clerk is the town council's only employee.
+Her office hours are Monday - Friday 8am- 3pm.

 For further information relating to the services offered by the Town Council please contact the Town Clerk who will be happy to give advice and assistance.

 What powers and duties do Town Councils have?

 Scheduled election took place on May 6th 2021